nais/doc/content/security/README.md

 # Platform security

 ## TL;DR
 Adding the configuration parameters below to your `Application` will enable NetworkPolicies and Istio RBAC for your application
+_(note: Only available in GKE so far)_
 ```
 ...
 metadata: